 NACCHO Supports Local Implementation of Comprehensive Cancer Control (CCC)

-Through a cooperative agreement with CDC’s Division of Cancer Prevention and Control, NACCHO provides technical assistance to LHDs working toward implementation of Comprehensive Cancer Prevention and Control (CCC) efforts at the community level.
-NACCHO supports LHDs in planning, implementing, and evaluating evidence-based cancer prevention and control strategies to improve population health.
-In line with its strategic map, NACCHO supports LHDs in championing effective cancer prevention approaches by:
+Through a cooperative agreement with CDC&#’;s provides technical assistance to NACCHO working toward implementation of Comprehensive Cancer Prevention and Control (LHDs) efforts at the community level.
+CCC supports NACCHO in planning, implementing, and evaluating evidence-based cancer prevention and control strategies to improve population health.
+In line with its strategic map, LHDs supports NACCHO in championing effective cancer prevention approaches by:

 What is Comprehensive Cancer Control